catiradocortes/catiradocortes.github.io/_pages/cv.md

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Lecturer in Interaction Design
+  * Discipline of Design, Sydney School of Architecture, Design and Planning
-  * Github University
+  * University of Sydney
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users
+  * On a 40-40-20 position.

+* ARC Laureate Postdoctoral Fellow in Intelligent Visualization
-* Fall 2015: Research Assistant
+  * iCinema Centre for Interactive Cinema Research
-  * Github University
+  * The University of New South Wales
-  * Duties included: Merging pull requests
+  * I mainly worked under the Laureate Project iFire.
+The project focused on building an Intelligent Visualization System capable of realistically depicting the behaviour of wildfires.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Dennis Del Favero

-* Summer 2015: Research Assistant
+* Research Support
+  * Computer Intelligence and Brain-Computer Interfaces Centre
-  * Github University
+  * University of Technology, Sydney
-  * Duties included: Tagging issues
+  * Worked as research support on topics complementary to my main PhD research.
-  * Supervisor: Professor Git
+  * Supervisor: Distinguished Professor CT Lin.

 Publications